reneafranco/Study.com-ADBP-1/README.md

 SELECT name FROM users;

 Execute these command(s).
 When the new screen appears, capture it and place it in the word file that will contain all of your screen captures.
 Label this screen capture Prompt 10.

+Prompt 11 - Who's Taking Pictures?
+Now let's see who's actually taken a photo by comparing the list of users to those who have an entry in the photographs table.

+SELECT name FROM users, photographs WHERE {where condition}

+Complete the WHERE statement, ensuring that you are returning users that have taken pictures (which field(s) are related between the tables?

+Execute these command.
+When the new screen appears, capture it and place it in the word file that will contain all of your screen captures.
+Be sure to copy the SQL statement as well.
+Label this screen capture Prompt 11.

+SELECT name FROM users, photographs WHERE users.userid = photographs.userid;

+SELECT DISTINCT users.name
+FROM users
+INNER JOIN photographs ON users.userid = photographs.userid;

+Prompt 12 - Unique Names
+Notice that this query has told us that Bonnie Buntcake, Wendy Grog, and Joe Jogger all have photos in the photographs table.
+In the case of Bonnie Buntcake though, she has taken two photos.

+Supposing we only want names that are unique, i.e., we are not interested in duplicates - only those who have taken photos.
+We can add the DISTINCT keyword to the SELECT statement.

+Update the SQL statement to only show distinct names.

+Execute these command.
+When the new screen appears, capture it and place it in the word file that will contain all of your screen captures.
+Be sure to copy the SQL statement as well.
+Label this screen capture Prompt 12.

+SELECT DISTINCT users.name
+FROM users
+JOIN photographs ON users.userid = photographs.userid;